Ecobee rolls out Eco+, an AI engine in your thermostat

-Smart home thermostat company Ecobee today rolled out Eco+, a free suite of machine learning features, to all its thermostats with voice support.
+Smart home thermostat company Ecobee today rolled out Eco+, a free suite of machine learning features, to all its thermostats with voice control.
+The other 1.5 million users with an Ecobee3, Ecobee3 lite, and Ecobee4 will get Eco+ starting in January 2020.
 Eco+ uses machine learning to tailor temperature settings and cut costs.
 It also helps you further reduce energy consumption and move to clean energy.

 In July 2018, Ecobee kicked off a pilot called Peak Relief that aims to save energy and money by automatically heating or cooling your home when electricity is less expensive.
 Ecobee then expanded on that pilot with Eco+, which puts an AI engine inside your thermostat.
 The Eco+ suite predicts future energy needs based on weather forecasting, occupancy patterns, humidity, and electricity costs.
 Like the pilot, Eco+ looks at time of use rates to lower your electricity bill and optimize your home’s energy use.